8 Crucial CCNA Sample Test Questions You Must Master in 2026

 Strategic Breakdown

-Let's break down the DTP modes:
+Let's look at the DTP modes:

 - Trunk / Trunk